ddisisto/aism/admin/archive/_seed.md

-I'm looking to start a project, have a lot of ideas and large chunks of partial implementation already, but need to work out the exact path to actually building and running it.
+USER: I'm looking to start a project, have a lot of ideas and large chunks of partial implementation already, but need to work out the exact path to actually building and running it.
 I want to start by giving you the name only, see what you make of it - if your initial impressions from just that convey what I want.
 Here it is - Agent Intent State Machine (AISM).
 What's it say to you?

-Edit
+ASSISSTANT:
 Agent Intent State Machine...

 parsing semantic layers